pwtail/readme/README.md

             kitchen_error(resp)
 ```

-What we see above is a regular synchronous django view.
+Here you can see a regular synchronous django view.
 Except that `ws.send` cannot really be a synchronous call,
 if it is a server-sent message.
 However, we can imagine we have a separate service for sending messages, and
 `ws.send` delegates to it.
 So, a perfectly valid django view.